 sudo apt-get install default-jre

-If you have downloaded a older release of Db2 (e.g. 10.5 in order to do some testing) it is possible the db2prereqcheck reports that only older Ubuntu releases are supported.
-In general you can ignore these messages.
-Many users have reported that no problems exist with Ubuntu 18.04 and older Db2 releases.
+If you have downloaded an older release of Db2 (e.g. 10.5 in order to do some testing) it is possible the db2prereqcheck reports that only older Ubuntu releases are supported.
+In general, you can ignore these messages.
+Many users have reported that no problems exist with latest Ubuntu release and an older Db2 release.

 After you installed the missing software repeat the db2prereqcheck command again to make sure you are not missing anything